NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1e_wildfire_change_detection.md

 var grsm_sdr2021_clear = grsm_sdr_cloudfree.filterDate('2021-01-01', '2021-12-31').first();

 //------------------------- Normalized Difference Burn Ratio ----------------------------
-// NBR is a metric to better understand fire extent and severity when used after calculating the difference between pre and post fire conditions.
-// See https://www.earthdatascience.org/courses/earth-analytics/multispectral-remote-sensing-modis/normalized-burn-index-dNBR for a nice lesson on this.
-// The normalized burn ratio (NBR) is a normalized difference index using the shortwave-infrared (SWIR) and near-infrared (NIR) portions of the electromagnetic spectrum.
+// The normalized burn ratio (NBR) is a normalized difference index using the shortwave-infrared (SWIR) and near-infrared (NIR) portions of the electromagnetic spectrum. dNBR can be used as a metric to map fire extent and burn severity when calculating the difference between pre and post fire conditions.

 // calculate NBR for the 3 years
 // B097: B365: